JaySoftwareSolutionsLLC/FSND/projects/03_coffee_shop_full_stack/starter_code/backend/README.md

 ### Setup Auth0

+### ROLES

+#### Teacher
+Represents a teacher of the class.
+They are able to create new cheatsheets (Categories) and edit the content of those cheatsheets (Topics & Concepts)

+#### Student
+Represents a student of the class.
+They are able to view cheatsheets but are not able to edit, delete, or create new content.

 1. DONE Create a new Auth0 Account
 2. DONE Select a unique tenant domain
 3. DONE Create a new, single page web application